fiveten59/Vdr-Installer-Rpi/README.md

  1 creates a new folder downloading progs & libraries needed by Vdr 2 install some DVB firmware FFMPEG e Eventlircd
  3 install Vdr
- 4 install Vdr  Basic plugins (Rpihddevice(for rpi3)/Softhddevice-drm-gles - Skinflatplus - Iptv - Radio - Dvbapi - Vnsiserver)
+ 4 install Vdr  Basic plugins Softhddevice-drm-gles - Skinflatplus - Iptv - Radio - Dvbapi - Vnsiserver)

  5 configure all the Vdr system (remember when requested type b) Console) Select a) installing shared parts

+ 6 Final install
+Select a) installing Vdr on consolle
-Select c) installing Vdr on console On Raspberry Pi3
+Select b) installing Vdr on Desktop

 Reboot

-b) Raspberry Pi4 OS Lite (32 or 64 bit)

-Same as above for the first part
-At point 5 of the script
-Select a) Install shared parts
-Select b) Configure Raspberry Pi 4 (Bullseye Desktop & Lite 32/64 bit Bullseye ) then b) Rpi4 Console (Bullseye Lite version 32/64 bit)

-c) Raspberry Pi4 OS Desktop (32 or 64 bit)

-Same as above for the first part
-At point 5 of the script
-Select a) Install shared parts
-Select b) Configure Raspberry Pi 4 (Bullseye Desktop & Lite 32/64 bit Bullseye ) then a) Rpi4 Desktop (Bullseye Desktop version 32/64 bit)

-Vdr automatically starts on all the three version after booting and (console version) shutdown after poweroff of your remote while on desktop version shut Vdr e display the usual Bullseye screen

-# Tips & Tricks
+Tips & Tricks

 Using a simple USB Audio Device [f.e.
 USB PnP Sound Device] from a remote terminal check aplay -l and control where is your Usb - In my case I have